Compatible Crypto Wallets

 bitcoin

 Use Bitcoin mainnet.
 These wallets are widely used for on-chain BTC and allow sending to standard Bitcoin addresses.
 Customers must hold enough BTC to cover both the invoice amount and network fees, which are deducted in BTC.
+Sandbox and Production both use the live Bitcoin network.

 Bitcoin Lightning